|

 - Unavoidably, the Acousonde's frequency response is anything but

-includes excursions to both -20 and +20 dB as the frequency reaches
+exhibited excursions to both -20 and +20 dB as frequency reached

 hydrophone amidst a circuit board and other neighboring components

-profoundly affects its directionality at high ultrasonic frequencies.
+profoundly affects its directionality at ultrasonic frequencies.
 Finally, the placement

 of the Acousonde relative to other objects, including of course an